FactomProject/FactomDocs/Identity.md

 | 3 | b246833125481636108cedc2961338c1368c41c73e2c6e016e224dfe41f0ac23 | id33pRgpm8ufXNGxtW7n5FgdGP6afXKjU4LfVmgfC8Yaq6LyYq2wA |
 | 4 | 12db35739303a13861c14862424e90f116a594eaee25811955423dce33e500b6 | id42vYqBB63eoSz8DHozEwtCaLbEwvBTG9pWgD3D5CCaHWy1gCjF5 |

 A Chain Name is constructed with 6 elements.
-The first element is three ascii bytes "ID0" with the 0 signifying a version.
+The first element is three ASCII bytes "ID0" with the 0 signifying a version.
 The second element is the level 1 identity key in hex.
 Elements 3-5 are levels 2-4.
 The 6th element is a nonce which is iterated until the first 6 bytes match 0x888888.
 The Entry content is not defined, and does not affect the Chain Name.
 On a 5 year old laptop the search took about 1 minute per core.

 Chain Name = [494430] [3f2b77bca02392c95149dc769a78bc758b1037b6a546011b163af0d492b1bcc0] [58190cd60b8a3dd32f3e836e8f1f0b13e9ca1afff16416806c798f8d944c2c72] [b246833125481636108cedc2961338c1368c41c73e2c6e016e224dfe41f0ac23] [12db35739303a13861c14862424e90f116a594eaee25811955423dce33e500b6] [nonce]

 After iterating and finding a nonce 0000000000502cb9 we have a chainID 888888d00082a172e4f0c8d03a83d327b4197e68bcc36e88eeefb00b6cec7936

+#### Factom Identity Registration

+In order for Factom to pay attention to any individual identity, the identity must register itself.
+The registration should occur after after the chain creation to prevent a 12 hour long denial-of-chain attack (detailed elsewhere).
+For the registration to take effect, the chain must be created within 144 blocks (normally 24 hours).
+Any updates to the identity (such as adding EC keys or updating keys) must occur during or after the block it was registered in.
+This prevents events being reinterpreted retroactively.
+Most people will only need to link an EC key and lend support.

+An identity only needs to be registered once, and cannot be unregistered.

+The registration message has 5 ExtIDs.
+The first ExtID has 4 ASCII bytes "REG0", with 0 signifying the version.
+The second ExtID is the binary encoded ChainID of the identity.
+It will start with 888888.
+The 3rd ExtID is a byte which indicates which level key matches the 4th ExtID.
+The 4th ExtID is the preimage to the identity key.
+It includes the prefix and the pubkey.
+The 5th ExtID is the signature of the first and second ExtIDs concatenated together.